adham-elarabawy/adham-elarabawy.github.io/_projects/2020-12-02-OpenQuadruped.md

 ## More information:
 I am currently still writing this project page.
 However, you can find more technical information about this project on [my github repo](https://github.com/adham-elarabawy/open-quadruped).
+I also wrote [this whitepaper](https://www.adham-e.dev/pdf/IK_Model.pdf) on my custom 12DOF Inverse Kinematic Model that accounts for the various joint offsets in my design.

 In the meantime, you can also take a look at some of the demo videos I've uploaded to youtube about my robot dog!